-- In case of theft or breakage, student mobile phones are not the responsibility of ISG. - In all lessons, the policy is: "OUT OF SIGHT, OUT OF MIND", unless the teacher has given permission for the use of the phone. - If a teacher sees / hears a phone being used during a lesson, the teacher will confiscate it until the end of the day and write an email home to the parent explaining what happened, and that if the student is caught a second time using it during the lesson, the parent will need to come and pick it up. - During tests, teachers will remind students to double-check that phones are off, and any that happen to be in the room should be placed on the teacher's desk. - Phones may be used during Break times, but without earphones.
+- In case of theft or damage, student mobile phones are not the responsibility of the school. - If a teacher sees / hears a phone being used during the school day, the teacher will confiscate it until the end of the day and write a message in managebac explaining what happened, and that if the student is caught a second time using it during the school day, the parent will need to come and pick it up. - Grades 11 and 12 will have the privilege of using phones during break times and study periods.